A tour of the medieval Old Town of Rhodes

-Welcome to a medieval citadel that has remained continuously inhabited and very much alive since it was one of the region’s last bastions of Christendom during the Middle Ages.
-It was a sovereign state under the rule of the Knights of the Order of St John until it fell to the Ottomans in 1522.
-Many accepted the offer of safe passage but other residents remained.
-The result is a uniquely multi-cultural city.
+Continuously inhabited since medieval times, it was a sovereign state under the rule of the Knights of the Order of St John in the Middle Ages until it fell to the Ottomans in 1522.
+Many knights accepted the offer of safe passage and fled but other residents remained, resulting in a uniquely multicultural city.

-There are many shops, particularly around the central hub of Hippokratous Square.
-But there are also quaint and quiet alleyways, adding to the charm of a town that is (almost) car-free.
+There are many shops and restaurants within the walls, particularly around central Hippokratous Square, but there are also quaint and quiet alleyways, adding to the charm of a town that is (almost) car-free.

 Street of the Knights

 Cobblestoned, streetlamp-lit and completely knightly.
-This is the most famous road in Rhodes and has been beautifully preserved.
-You can imagine knights inhabiting the inns along the way, conversing, planning or in prayer.
+This must-see street has been so beautifully preserved that you can imagine knights inhabiting the inns along the way, conversing, planning or in prayer.

 Palace of the Grand Master

-Also known as the Kastello, the headquarters of the Order of the Knights of St John is an absolute must.
-The architecture alone is worth the visit and the spacious halls drip with medieval decoration, including Roman and Early Christian floors mosaics.
-The ground floor hosts a permanent exhibition of artefacts dating from the early Christian era to the period of Ottoman rule.
+Also known as the Kastello, the headquarters of the Order of the Knights of St John is the stand-out building of the old town.
+The architecture alone is worth the visit and the spacious halls are filled with medieval decor, including Roman and Early Christian floor mosaics.
+On the ground floor is a permanent exhibition of artefacts dating from the early Christian era to the period of Ottoman rule.

 Our Lady of the Castle

-This Byzantine-style church is believed to have been built in the 11th century and was over time converted by the knights into a three-aisled Gothic house of worship and by the Ottomans into a mosque.
+This Byzantine-style church is believed to have been built in the 11th century.
+It has had multiple uses, having been converted into a three-aisled Gothic house of worship by the knights and into a mosque by the Ottomans.